San Francisco International Airport: International Terminal

+Boarding Area G is used by Star Alliance carriers Air China, Air New Zealand, All Nippon Airways, Lufthansa, Swiss International Air Lines, and all of United's international flights, as well as select United domestic flights.

-Most international flights operated by Star Alliance carriers, including all United international flights and select United domestic flights, are assigned to Boarding Area G's 14 gates.
-Most international flights operated by SkyTeam, Oneworld, and non-aligned international carriers board and deplane at Boarding Area A's 15 gates.
-However, Star Alliance carriers Air India, Avianca El Salvador, Copa Airlines, EVA Air, TAP Air Portugal, and Turkish Airlines operate out of Boarding Area A. Boarding Area A is also used by domestic carriers Frontier Airlines and Sun Country Airlines.
-When all gates in an airline's designated international boarding area are full, the passengers will board or deplane from the opposite international boarding area or, in the case of Boarding Area A, the adjacent B gates.
-Aer Lingus, Flair Airlines, and WestJet operate from airports with United States border preclearance, allowing arriving passengers to skip the wait at customs and immigration when they arrive at SFO, and exit the airport from the departure level.
+Most international flights operated by SkyTeam, Oneworld, and non-aligned international carriers board and deplane at Boarding Area A. Star Alliance carriers Air India, Asiana Airlines, Avianca El Salvador, Copa Airlines, EVA Air, ITA Airways, LOT Polish Airlines, Singapore Airlines, TAP Air Portugal, and Turkish Airlines also operate out of Boarding Area A. When all gates in an airline's designated international boarding area are full, passengers will board or deplane at the opposite international boarding area or, in the case of Boarding Area A, at the adjacent B gates.
+Aer Lingus, Flair Airlines, and WestJet operate from airports with United States border preclearance, allowing arriving passengers to skip the wait at customs and immigration at SFO and exit the airport from the departure level.

-The two main designations for the International Terminal are "I", and "INTL" (abbreviations for "International").
-Oftentimes travel itineraries will say "T-I", and this has led to instances where passengers misinterpret the "I" as Terminal 1, especially since both Boarding Area A and Boarding Area G are used for a limited number of domestic flights.
+The two main designations for the International Terminal are "I" and "INTL" (abbreviations for "International").
+Often, travel itineraries will say "T-I", which has led to instances where passengers misinterpret the "I" as Terminal 1, especially since both Boarding Area A and Boarding Area G are used for a limited number of domestic flights.

 In 2024, the airport announced that the International Terminal would be renamed after the late senator and former mayor Dianne Feinstein.
 The departures main hall is already named after the late mayor Ed Lee.

+Law enforcement

+Law enforcement at San Francisco International Airport is handled primarily by the Airport Bureau of the San Francisco Police Department.
+In addition to normal uniformed patrol of terminals, concourses, and parking lots, the SFPD provides canine patrols, explosive detection, vehicle collision investigations, cargo theft enforcement and security for visiting dignitaries.
+The SFPD operates alongside partner agencies, including the Transportation Security Administration (TSA), U.S. Customs and Border Protection (CBP), and the San Mateo Sheriff's Office.